strapi/documentation/docs/developer-docs/latest/developer-resources/error-handling.md

 ### Policies

 [Policies](/developer-docs/latest/development/backend-customization/policies.md) are a special type of middleware that are executed before a controller.
 They are used to check if the user is allowed to perform the action or not.
 If the user is not allowed to perform the action and a `return false` is used then a generic error will be thrown.
-As an alternative, you can throw a custom error message using a nested class extensions from the Strapi [Forbidden Error Class, [Application Error Class, and finally the [Node Error Class](https://nodejs.org/api/errors.html#errors_class_error).
+As an alternative, you can throw a custom error message using a nested class extensions from the Strapi `ForbiddenError` class, `ApplicationError` class (see [Default error classes](#default-error-classes) for both classes), and finally the [Node `Error` class](https://nodejs.org/api/errors.html#errors_class_error).

 The `PolicyError` class is available from `@strapi/utils` package and accepts 2 parameters:

 - the first parameter of the function is the error `message`
-- (optional) the second parameter is the object that will be set as `details` in the response received and it's generally a best practice to set a `policy` key with the name of the policy that threw the error.
+- (optional) the second parameter is the object that will be set as `details` in the response received; a best practice is to set a `policy` key with the name of the policy that threw the error.

 ::: details Example: Throwing a PolicyError in a custom policy This example shows building a [custom policy](/developer-docs/latest/development/backend-customization/policies.md) that will throw a custom error message and stop the request.